Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Modern C++

-Utilizing modern C++ features such as auto, lambdas, vectors, and deques was crucial for completing this project, which involved mutexes, threads, and async, and introduced me to concurrency programming.
-Despite concerns about my algorithm's complexity, it served to introduce me to more advanced features of C++.
+Utilising modern C++ features such as auto typing, lambdas, vectors, and deques was crucial for completing this project.
+Despite concerns about my algorithm's complexity, using mutexes, threads, and async introduced me to concurrency programming and more advanced features of modern C++.

 ## References